sc-zhang/ALLHiC_adjuster/README.md

 GetBreakBlock.py X.Y.link 20 X.Y.blocks
 ```

-20 means 1/20 of chromosome's length, this is a threshold value that used for clustering contigs into different blocks
+20 means 1/20 of chromosome's length, this is a threshold value that used for clustering contigs into different blocks.

 ### Step 3.
 Draw dotplot